Nealon Greene

-Nealon Greene (born April 13, 1976) is a retired American-born Canadian football quarterback who was active for nine seasons in the CFL.
+Nealon Greene (born April 13, 1976) is an American former professional football quarterback who was active for nine seasons in the Canadian Football League (CFL).
 He played college football at Clemson University.

 Early life

 Greene was born in Yonkers, New York.
 When finishing high school, he was recruited by Rich Bisaccia, the new running backs and special teams coach at Clemson University in South Carolina.
 Bissacia was also from Yonkers and Greene knew him through his family.